3 Publics

 At the same time, many publics do come together with a strong degree of uniformity to form coherent groups.
 Often, an overarching interest will bind people together and see past their differences.

-Since Dewey, scholars have linked publics to social or political problems or issues.
+In big cases such as this, as well as in scholarly research, we see publics become linked to social or political problems or issues.
 This Situational Theory of Publics proposed by US PR scholar James Grunig (1997) suggests that publics exist depending on whether they are aware of a problem, in addition to their level of response to it.
 In this theory, there are three variables that will influence a public’s level of activity:

 If members of a particular public answer yes to all three variables, they are considered an active public, or possibly an activist public.
 If they answer yes to one or two of the variables, then they may be located along a scale of aware, latent, or apathetic publics, with the potential to become active.